Skip to content

 DFU Bootloader

 To update the firmware, the MCU on the card has to be put into DFU bootloader mode.
-This can be done by toggling RST pin while BOOT pin his held high.
-See sample script for more details.
+This can be done by toggling the RST pin while the BOOT pin is held high.
+See the sample script for more details.

 Important

-NRST needs to be connected to a GPIO of the host MCU in order to trigger the update process.
-Do not connect NRST to the global reset network
+NRST needs to be connected to a GPIO of the host MCU to trigger the update process.
+Do not connect NRST to the global reset network.

-If hardware pins are not accessible or not connected to the mPCIe interface, there is a software command to bring the card DFU mode. util_boot.c is implementing this command and will bring the card into DFU mode.
+If hardware pins are not accessible or not connected to the mPCIe interface, there is a software command to bring the card into DFU mode. util_boot.c implements this command and will bring the card into DFU mode.
 Just compile it for your platform.
 On miro Edge devices, this utility is already preinstalled at /opt/util_boot.

 Update Procedure

-The ROM bootloader of the STM MCU integrated with the miro EdgeCard is implementing a DFU protocol over USB DFU class.
-Detail procedure und protocol is documented in STMicroelectronics AN3156 Application note.
+The ROM bootloader of the STM MCU integrated with the miro EdgeCard implements a DFU protocol over USB DFU class.
+The detailed procedure and protocol is documented in the STMicroelectronics AN3156 Application note.

 To initiate the firmware update process, the BOOT pin (pin 19) has to be held high while applying a reset pulse to the card on the NRST pin (pin 22).
 This will force the MCU into bootloader mode, and the card will re-enumerate on the USB bus as a DFU device.